WiktorG1542/pipes/README.md

 ./game 35 35 8 0
 ```

-will generate a medium-sized puzzle that will get solved quickly, whereas this command:
+will generate a medium-sized puzzle (with small-sized sprites) that will
+get solved quickly, whereas this command:

 ```
 ./game 15 15 64 48
 ```

-will generate a small puzzle, that will take its time between showing you each move.
+will generate a small puzzle (with big sprites), that will take its
+time between showing you each move.

 ## Basic Showcase